 Any examples given are not intended to be exhaustive or definitive.
 Examples of relevant qualifications and occupational backgrounds are given as benchmarks.
 Other equivalent qualifications or backgrounds may also qualify prospective staff for assessment roles.
-Centres seeking further clarification should contact their EQA in the first instance.
+Centres seeking further clarification should contact their external quality assurer (EQA) in the first instance.

-4.4 Qualified to make quality assurance decisions:

-NCFE will determine what qualifications and/or experience is required in relation to the:
+4.4 Qualified to make quality assurance decisions: NCFE will determine what qualifications and/or experience is required in relation to the:

-- role of the assessor for knowledge-based assessment criteria - role of the assessor for skills/competence-based assessment criteria - role of the IQA
+- role of the assessor for knowledge-based assessment criteria - role of the assessor for skills/competence-based assessment criteria - role of the internal quality assurer (IQA)